-Researchers at the University of Maryland have developed methods of meeting varying sensible and latent cooling loads dynamically by adapting operating modes according to the SHF.
-These improved methods include modification of the cycle and indoor heat exchanger configurations.
-In addition, the operating modes are dynamically switched in accordance with the space demands, i.e., with room temperature and humidity sensors.
+Researchers at the University of Maryland have developed methods of meeting varying sensible and latent cooling loads dynamically by using a novel compressor and evaporator configuration that treats the sensible and latent loads with differing evaporating temperature levels.
+This arrangement includes an improved sensible and latent cycle design.
 As a result, the system is operated with much higher efficiencies.